Will NASCAR come back to North Wilkesboro? Marcus Smith thinks the answer is "yes."

 Terri Parsons wasn't alone in bringing North Wilkesboro back to life after nearly 27 years of inactivity.
 Smith was a catalyst in the effort, as was Dale Earnhardt Jr, and local leaders.
 Ultimately, North Carolina Gov. Roy Cooper allocated a portion of the state's COVID-19 relief money toward refurbishing tracks across the state, including the five-eighths-mile oval.

-"She worked quite frequently with out crew on commercials and TV shows and all sorts of things, and never gave up hope that this place could come back one day to something."
+"She worked quite frequently with our crew on commercials and TV shows and all sorts of things, and never gave up hope that this place could come back one day to something."

 Smith and Earnhardt ignited the comeback while flying to a Cup Series event.